LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 </div>

-Which you can kind of see is following the right curve but let's increase the number of samples to be sure.
+Which you can see is following the right curve but let's increase the number of samples to be sure.

 <div style="text-align: center;">
   <img